arunavaksingh/msba405-sample-pipeline/README.md

 https://www.ncei.noaa.gov/data/local-climatological-data/access/2024/72505394728.csv

-Clone this repo containing our code and move the data files into the root of the repo so the pipeline can read them.
+Clone this repo containing our code and move the data files into the data directory of the repo so the pipeline can read them.

 Then run